huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 ---

-The workflows of data of scCAT-seq 5', C1 CAGE, C1 STRT and Arguel et al. are similar:
+The workflows of data of scCAT-seq 5', C1 CAGE, C1 STRT and Arguel et al. are similar.
+Here is the scCAT-seq 5' data processing workflow.
+To see detail imformation of other data processing, please see :
 1) Find reads with TSO primer: Reads with TSO primer sequence at 5' are considered to further processing.
 2) Trim TSO primer but retain GGG: TSO primer is trimmed.
 "GGG" was used to remove reads with strand invasion.
 3) Mapping: Reads are aligned to mouse genome (mm10) or human genome (hg38).
 We only select uniquely mapped reads.